PRATAP-KUMAR/add-custom-text-to-workspace-indicators/README.md

 ### Option 2
 Install latest version from github
-1. Clone the repo
+1. Clone the repo `git clone https://github.com/PRATAP-KUMAR/add-custom-text-to-workspace-indicators.git`
-2. cd
+2. `cd`
-3. make
+3. `make`
-4. make install
+4. `make install`

 ## About Brand Logo
 By default you see an error image in place of logo.